January Is Braille Literacy Month! Here’s Why It Matters

 Visually impaired persons who know how to read and write braille have better employment opportunities.
 Around 74% of blind adults in the U.S. are unemployed and rely on disability income for living expenses.
 However, 26% of blind people who have jobs are braille readers.

 Braille literacy deepens literacy skills like comprehension, expression, listening, and vocabulary.
-These skills help people with vision impairment perform well at their job and gain independence by earning their own income.
+These skills help people with vision impairment perform well at their jobs and gain independence by earning their own income.

 Increased Independence